 We remain cautious on the short to medium term outlook for Australian equities, however note that some recent data points give cause for optimism.
-While broad market valuations have expanded above long-term averages, recent earnings growth for domestic corporates has been positive (although noting the low base with which resource companies are comparing earnings results), corporate balance sheets appear healthy, retail spending figures were better than expected towards the end of 2017, economic growth has surprised on the upside and valuations are supported by accommodative monetary policy.
+While broad market valuations remain above long-term averages, recent earnings growth for domestic corporates has been positive (although noting the low base with which resource companies are comparing earnings results), corporate balance sheets appear healthy, economic growth has surprised on the upside and valuations are supported by accommodative monetary policy.

-Despite this, we believe the issues which have instigated the current low interest rate environment – low wage growth, poor capital investment (noting future capital expenditure surveys remain weak) and household indebtedness being amongst the highest in the world – remain prevalent and key causes for concern.
+Despite this, we believe the issues behind the current low interest rate environment – low wage growth, poor capital investment (noting future capital expenditure surveys remain weak) and household indebtedness being amongst the highest in the world – remain prevalent and key causes for concern.